-We will review the risk register at our next visit, we note it was reviewed and re-adopted at the September 2024 meeting of the Council.
+We have reviewed the risk register, noting it was reviewed and re-adopted at the September 2024 meeting of the Council.

 We have examined the current year's insurance schedule with cover again provided by Zurich noting that Employer's and Public Liability cover are in place at £10 million and £12 million respectively, noting the Fidelity Guarantee cover has been increased £500,000, which we consider suitable for the Councils' purposes.